SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/32-chapter.md

 The road leading to the house is a narrow, winding trail, cut into the hillside.
 I can see it snake down the hill and disappear into the undulating terrain.
 I now watch as a single car meanders along the route, its headlights a lonely beacon in the growing dusk.

 A comforting warmth emanates from the corner of the living room, where a modern log-burning stove casts flickering shadows on the stone walls.
 It's a cozy corner, the hearth a quiet and steady presence in the room.
 I find myself there, nestled into a plush, slate-grey couch, a newspaper on my lap.
 My eyes dart across the lines of black print, but the words blur into meaninglessness, my thoughts elsewhere.
-I pretend to read, the paper a guise, a prop in this stage of apprehension and dread.
+I pretend to read.

 Across the room, a man occupies an armchair.
 I’ve been living with this annoying fucker for the past few days.
 He’s my babysitter.
 He’s tall, head and shoulders above most, with a posture that screams discipline and authority.
 His jawline is as sharp as they come, looking like it's been carved from granite.
 His hair, a rich dark wave, is always styled effortlessly – the kind you'd imagine takes hours, but you know he probably wakes up with it looking that way.
 Behind deep-set hazel eyes, there’s a glint of intelligence.
 Physically, he's built like someone who knows his way around a gym, but not in that flashy bodybuilder way.
 It's more like someone trained for strength and agility – functional and solid.
 And his hands are the sort of hands that could easily fix a car or craft a sculpture, versatile and skillful.
 His suit jacket has been discarded on the armrest, revealing a crisp white shirt and a thin black tie.
 His sleeves are rolled up to the elbows, exposing a wristwatch with a gleaming silver dial.
 There's a professional air about him, a quiet confidence.
 But the pistol in the shoulder holster strapped across his chest truly demands attention.
 He's got that effortless elegance about him.
 It's not just his appearance that gets under my skin, though.
 It's that aura – that mix of calm, calculated assurance and charisma.
 Like I said, he is an annoying fucker.
 More Action Man than a real person.

 I fucking hate him.
 I hate everything about his perfect fucking persona.

-The room is filled with a tense silence, broken only by the occasional crackle of the fire and the rustle of the newspaper in my hands.
-I flip the page, a futile attempt at normalcy, all the while keenly aware of the watchful eyes on the car.

 "D'you think you could make me a coffee, Dave?"
 I ask, the paper lowering as I turn my gaze toward him.
-His name isn’t Dave, but I know it annoys him when I call him that, so I try to use it as often as possible.

 He rolls his eyes in exasperation.
 He leans back in his chair, and lets out a weary sigh.
 "For the umpteenth time, Luca," he retorts, his tone a mix of annoyance and tired resignation, "I am not your butler.
 My job is to keep you safe and in this house, not to cater to your every whim."
 The rebuke is sharp, a curt reminder of the roles we've been thrust into.
 He pushes up from his chair, crossing his arms over his chest.
 "And my name is Inspector Smith, not Dave.
 Please remember that."

 “Sorry, Dave,” I say with a smile.
 You have to take the small wins.
+His name isn’t Dave, but I know it annoys him when I call him that, so I try to use it as often as possible.

-The unmistakable sound of tyer on the nearby road breaks the peace.
+The unmistakable sound of the car on the nearby road breaks the peace.
 Dave rises from his chair with a swift, practiced motion, crossing the room to look out the large floor-to-ceiling window.
 His hand hovers near the holster holding his pistol - a reflexive, protective gesture.
 I watch as a sleek, black Tesla glides up the gravel drive.
-The car is almost silent, an efficient predator prowling through the peaceful Welsh landscape.
+The car is almost silent.
 The vehicle stops, and the driver's side door swings open.
 Out steps Harrison.
-He's tall, broad-shouldered, with the build of a rugby player and the stride of a man used to being obeyed.
+He's tall, broad-shouldered, with the build of a rugby player.
 His short-cropped salt-and-pepper hair is a stark contrast against the green backdrop of the Welsh countryside.
 He's dressed in a well-tailored suit, a clear symbol of his position, though it's slightly rumpled now from the drive.

 I like Harrison.
 I want to hate him with every fiber of my being, but I can’t.
 He's a professional, and that I can respect, but he also cares deeply for Bella, and that softens me.